Gaitsgory's central functor and the Arkhipov-Bezrukavnikov equivalence in mixed characteristic: Cohomology of the affine flag variety

 \begin{corollary} For any $\calF\in\scrP(\mathrm{Wak})$, there is a canonical isomorphism

-\end{corollary} \begin{proof} This result is analogous to \cite[Proposition 4.5.4]{AR}.
-The existence of a canonical isomorphism follows from Corollary \ref{queiowuoiwuroe} by using a filtration of $\mathcal{F}$ by Wakimoto sheaves.
-Note that the associated graded of $\calF$ is perverse, so we conclude that, whenever $\bar\nu_1 \preceq \bar \nu_2$, then the cohomology complexes $R\Gamma(\Fl_\calI, \mathrm{gr}_{\bar\nu_i}(\calF)) $ sit in different degrees with the same parity.
+\end{corollary} \begin{proof} This result is analogous to \cite[Proposition 4.5.4]{AR}: please note that the Weyl chamber in \textit{loc.cit} that is denoted by $\Lambda$ (not to be confused with our coefficients) corresponds to $\bar \bbX^+_\bullet$ in our setup.
+The existence of a canonical isomorphism follows from \Cref{queiowuoiwuroe} by using the filtration of $\mathcal{F}$ by Wakimoto sheaves.
+Note that the associated graded of $\calF$ is perverse, so we conclude that, whenever $\bar\nu_1 \prec \bar \nu_2$, then the cohomology complexes $R\Gamma(\Fl_\calI, \mathrm{gr}_{\bar\nu_i}(\calF)) $ sit in different degrees with the same parity.
 This implies that the connecting homomorphisms of the associated long exact sequences vanish. \end{proof}

 We wish to determine the $\La$-module $\on{Grad}_{\bar{\mu}}(\calF)$ in a functorial manner.
 For this we calculate constant terms.

 \begin{proposition} For any $\calF\in \scrD_{\mathrm{\acute{e}t}}(\Hk_\calI)$, $w\in W$ and $\bar\nu\in \bbX_\bullet$, there is a canonical identification